 Total Returns Quarter/Year

 Best Quarter 17.35% Q4 2023

-Worst Quarter -21.72% Q2 2022
+Worst Quarter -21.72% 02 2022

-Average Allituar Iotal Returns - As of December 31, 2023 Annualized One Year Five Years Ten Years Since Inception Inception Date Harbor Human Capi tal Facto r Unco onstrai ined ETF Before Taxes 34.22% N/A N/A 5.49% 02/23/2022 After Taxes on Distributions 34.10% N/A N/A 5.43% After Taxes on Distributions and Sale of Fund Shares 20.34% N/A N/A 4.21% Comparative Indices (reflects no deduction for fees, expenses or taxes) Human Capital Factor Unconstrained Index 35.61% N/A N/A 6.53% S&amp;P 500 Index^^ 26.29% N/A N/A 8.54%
+Annualized One Year Five Years Ten Years Since Inception Inception Date Harbor Human Capit al Facto r Unco onstrai ined ETF Before Taxes 13.03% N/A N/A 8.07% 02/23/2022 After Taxes on Distributions 12.80% N/A N/A 7.95% After Taxes on Distributions and Sale of Fund Shares 7.88% N/A N/A 6.25% Comparative Indices (reflects no deduction for fees, expenses or taxes) S&P 500 Index [^] 25.02% N/A N/A 14.05% Human Capital Factor Unconstrained Index ^{^^} 13.70% N/A N/A 8.99%

-- ^ The Advisor considers this index to be representative of the Fund's principal investment strategies and therefore the appropriate benchmark index for the Fund for performance comparison purposes. - ^^ This index represents a broad measure of market performance and has been added to comply with new regulatory requirements.
+The Advisor considers this index to be representative of the Fund's principal investment strategies and therefore the appropriate benchmark index for the Fund for performance comparison purposes.

 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns will depend on a shareholder's individual tax situation and may differ from those shown.
 The after-tax returns shown are not relevant to tax-exempt shareholders or shareholders who hold their Fund shares through a tax-deferred arrangement, such as a 401(k) plan or individual retirement account.
-In some cases, average annual total return "After Taxes on Distributions and Sale of Fund Shares" may exceed the return "Before Taxes" and/or "After Taxes on Distributions" due to an assumed tax benefit for any losses on a sale of Fund shares at the end of the measurement period.
+In some cases, average annual total return "After Taxes on Distributions and Sale of Fund Shares" may exceed the return "Before Taxes" and/or "After Taxes on Distributions"

+due to an assumed tax benefit for any losses on a sale of Fund shares at the end of the measurement period.